SinaHkz/MULTICORE-AND-GPU-PROGRAMMING-FALL2025/homeworks/homework-2/problem-1/readme.md

    * Each version labeled clearly (e.g., `v1_initial.c`, `v2_fixed_mutex.c`, `v3_shutdown.c`, etc.)
    * Each version should compile and demonstrate the documented change.

+## Ethics & Academic Integrity

+This homework must reflect **your own work**.
+While discussions with classmates about general concepts are encouraged, all submitted code, scripts, reports, and analysis must be authored individually.

+- **Do not copy** solutions, scripts, or reports from other students, online sources, or prior years.
+- **Do not share** your own completed solutions with others before the submission deadline.
+- **Always cite** external sources (papers, documentation, tutorials) if you use them to inform your work.
+- **Profiling results must be your own.** Running the provided program and collecting data on your own machine is part of the assignment; submitting fabricated or borrowed results is considered misconduct.

+Violations will be treated as academic dishonesty and handled according to university policy.

+> When in doubt: ask questions, collaborate conceptually, but write and submit your **own independent work**.